humbleafrica-zz/humbleafrica.github.io/README.md

         A video clip
         Audio clips
     Also, they are in the process of creating a social media presence and would like to add links to their Facebook, Twitter and YouTube pages.

- User Centric Frontend Development Milestone Project (UCFDMP)

- Hi there!
-Welcome to my code institute UCFDMP

     In this project brief I have chosen to create my own scenario based on the scenario provided.
 My project will focus on an up and coming artist
     I will build a static (front-end only) website for the artist.

     The artist has been around for about 5 years and has experience of performing live at numerous events in Ghana.

     I have taken the scenario of being given the following requirements for the project.
     - His primary target audiences are his fans and potential fans who wish to use the site to see and hear clips from is tours around Ghana, as well as new material as it becomes available.
     - He would like to use the site to showcase his music and publicise his availability to perform at events such as weddings and Christmas parties.